vercel/modelfusion/docs/blog/2024-01-17-generate-structured-information-ollama.md

 });
 ```

 The prompt definition is quite simple.
 We use a template string to define the prompt.
 The `${country}` part is replaced with the country that we pass into the function.
-The prompt is a simple string since we use `jsonStructurePrompt.text()`.
+The prompt is a simple string since we use `jsonObjectPrompt.text()`.

 #### Calling the Function